jianjian97/Swiss-Geography-Master/README.md

 Finally, the score is printed using the `sum` function on our score list, and the two selected cities are shown on the map for a visual check.

 ### Chapter 4: Last check before the game
 The user is given a last chance to check for some capitals on the map before the game starts.
-We explain the rules to the user and show him our coordinates dataframe.
-But we don't want to confuse him.
-We therefore only select the rows with the cities in the data frame with the `.iloc` command.
+The code explains the procedure to the user and shows the coordinates dataframe.
+To avoid confusion the program only selects the rows with the cities in the data frame with the `.iloc` command.

-Furthermore, we ask the student to input a number of capitals that he would like to check and also ask him to input the corresponding abbreviation of the cantons.
-For the sake of this, we create a dictionary which allocates the right number with the canton's name.
-We use our dictionary to find out which abbreviation is in which row.
-Like that, the user enters the abbreviation of the canton but we save them as a number.
+Furthermore, the user is asked to input the number of capitals that he would like to check and also to input the abbreviations of the interested cantons.
+For the sake of this, the program needs a dictionary that allocates the right number with the corresponding canton's name.
+The dictionary finds which abbreviation is in which row.
+That way, the code reads a number even though the user enters the abbreviation of the canton.

-At the end, we create a new map that only shows the user's inputs.
+At the end, the program displays the new map with only the user's choices.

-### Chapter 5: Let's start the game!
+### Chapter 5: Final quiz with GUI!
 The user is then ready to start playing the game.
-Note that this is a quiz that contains 30 questions.
-Each round randomly extracts 5 questions for the user to answer and the maximum score of the game is 5.
+The code creates a quiz on a GUI (Graphical User Interface) with a total of 30 different questions.
+In each round the program randomly extracts 5 questions for the user to answer.
+The maximum score achievable of each round is 5 points (one for each question).

 The quiz code has been taken from a youtube tutorial (https://www.youtube.com/watch?v=ES8GDaBbgEI&t=1s).
 Our group amended some of the graphics and also the additional part where the final score will be showing up at the end.
 We also added a quit button at the end and a "try again" button to restart the quiz.

+Give it a try and we hope you like the Swiss Geography Master!

+## Authors
+Zachary Matteucci

+Filippo Coduri

+Nina Tuchschmid

-## Libraries Description
+## Appendix - Libraries Description

 ##### Pandas:
 `pandas` is an open-source, BSD licensed library that enables the provision of easy data structure and quicker data analysis for Python.
 For operations like data analysis and modelling, `pandas` makes it possible to carry these out without needing to switch to more domain-specific language like R. Support for operations such as re-indexing, iteration, sorting, aggregations, concatenations and visualizations are among the feature highlights of `pandas`.